victor-vct/bus-tracker/README.md

 # Bus Tracker
-Module from my TCC for tracking a bus, utilizing Android Things
+Module from my TCC for tracking a bus, utilizing [Android Things](https://developer.android.com/things/index.html)

 ## Project

-In my final project graduate, we will development app for deficient visuals that needs take a bus.
+In my final project graduate, we will development app for visual impairment that needs take a bus.
 This repository contains the project for bus module that has functions:

 - Tracker the bus
-- Show notification to driver that needs stop in next stop bus
+- Show notification to driver who needs to stop at next stop bus

 ## Hardware